-4.1.2 S-EL1 SPM core component
+2.2.2.1 S-EL1 SPM core component

-Figure 4.2: Example S-EL1 SPM Core and SP configuration
+Figure 2.2: Example S-EL1 SPM Core and SP configuration

-A S-EL1 SPMC runs in either the AArch64 or AArch32 execution state.
-It supports one or more of the following SP configurations.
+A S-EL1 SPMC must support at least one of the SP configurations as follows.

-- 1. The SPMC manages one or more physical SPs that run in S-EL0.
-Each SP runs in either the AArch32 or AArch64 (only if S-EL1 SPMC runs in AArch64 too) execution state. - The physical address space assigned to an SP is isolated from other FF-A components through the single stage of address translation implemented by the Secure EL1&0 translation regime in either execution state. - 2.
+1. The SPMC manages one or more SPs that run in S-EL0 or Secure User mode.
+It fulfills all the responsibilities listed in 2.2 SPM architecture.

+The physical address space assigned to an SP is isolated from other FF-A components through the single stage of address translation implemented by the:

+- Secure EL1&0 translation regime for S-EL0 SPs. - Secure PL1&0 translation regime for Secure User mode SPs. - 2.
 The SPMC manages a single SP that also runs in S-EL1.
-The SPMC and SP are packaged in the same software image and logically isolated from each other.
+The SPMD, SPMC, and SP components have the same level of access to the physical address space and are a part of the Trusted computing base.